Legend of Sleepy Hollow

 - Check in at the campfire near the Visitor Center at least 15 minutes prior to your performance time.
 Performances begin promptly and you don't want to be left behind.
 If you get to the park after your tour has begun you will not be able to join your tour.

-- Call Buckley Homestead for weather updates, show goes on in the rain but will get cancelled due to flooding of trails and /or lightening.
+- Call Buckley Homestead for weather updates, show goes on in the rain but will get cancelled due to flooding of trails and /or lightning.
 219-696-0769

 Meet the Townsfolk